-Summer in Palermo can be very hot that’s why Palermitani invented Mondello.
+Summer in Palermo can be very hot which is why Palermitani invented Mondello.

-Originally a fishing village, Mondello became in the 20’s an aristocratic summer resort town and it’s today beloved by all-comers, mainly locals and just a few tourists, for its gorgeous 1.5km-stretch of fine white sand, Liberty style villas, beach clubs and lidos.
+Originally a fishing village, in the 20’s Mondello became an aristocratic summer resort town but today it’s beloved by all-comers, mainly locals and just a few tourists, for its gorgeous 1.5km-stretch of fine white sand, Liberty style villas, beach clubs and lidos.

 Fly into Palermo and after a very short drive you’ll arrive in your brand new boutique hotel a few steps away from a fine sandy beach.

-Full of beauty continue driving to Trapani harbour and catch the ferry to Favignana, the main of the three Egadi Islands off the western coast of Sicily.
+Having had your fill of beauty continue your drive to Trapani harbour and catch the ferry to Favignana, the largest of the three Egadi Islands off the western coast of Sicily.

 Think 3 small islands for locals and long-stay regulars surrounded by a protected marine reserve.